mountainash/deploy-to-vercel-action/README.md

 You can set environment variables in the Vercel deployment environment using the `RUNTIME_ENV` array input.
 This is useful for environment variables that are needed by Severless & Edge functions, or other runtime variables.

-**WARNING:** Variables are set on Vercel in plain text, so be careful with sensitive data.
+**WARNING:** Variables are set on Vercel in plain text, so be careful with sensitive data if multiple team members can access your project settings in Vercel.

-**WARNING:** Existing variable values will be overwritten without warning.
+**WARNING:** Existing variable values will be overwritten without warning each time the script is run.

 **TIP:** (for Next.js) You can see what your project needs by by running `vercel build` and then searching the file contents of `.next/` directory for the `process.env` use.